coreruleset/documentation/content/deployment/quick_start.md

 weight: 10
 ---

-Welcome to the OWASP Core RuleSet (CRS) quick start guide.
-We will attempt to get you up and running with CRS as quick as possible.
-This guide assumes ModSecurity is already working.
-If you are unsure see the [extended install]({{< ref "install.md" >}}) page.
-Otherwise, lets jump in.
+> This quick start guide aims to get a CRS installation up and running as quickly as possible.
+This guide assumes that ModSecurity is already working.
+If unsure then refer to the [extended install]({{< ref "install.md" >}}) page for full details.

-You'll first need to download the ruleset.
-Our strong recommendation is that you [use a supported version](https://github.com/coreruleset/coreruleset/security/policy).
-Using a browser (or equivalent) visit the following URL: https://github.com/coreruleset/coreruleset/releases.
+## Downloading the Rule Set

+The first step is to download the Core Rule Set itself.
+The CRS project strongly recommends using a [supported version](https://github.com/coreruleset/coreruleset/security/policy).

+Official CRS releases can be found at the following URL: https://github.com/coreruleset/coreruleset/releases.

-There we have all our official releases listed.
-For production we recommend you to use the latest release, v{{< param crs_latest_release >}}.
-If you want to test the bleeding edge version, we also provide _nightly releases_.
+For *production* environments, it is recommended to use the latest release, which is v{{< param crs_latest_release >}}.
+For *testing* the bleeding edge CRS version, nightly releases are also provided.

-### Verifying our release
+### Verifying Releases

 {{% notice note %}}
-Releases are signed using [our GPG key](https://coreruleset.org/security.asc), (fingerprint: 3600 6F0E 0BA1 6783 2158 8211 38EE ACA1 AB8A 6E72).
-You can verify the release using GPG/PGP compatible tooling.
+Releases are signed using the CRS project's [GPG key](https://coreruleset.org/security.asc) (fingerprint: 3600 6F0E 0BA1 6783 2158 8211 38EE ACA1 AB8A 6E72).
+Releases can be verified using GPG/PGP compatible tooling.

-To get our key using gpg from public servers: `gpg --keyserver pgp.mit.edu --recv 0x38EEACA1AB8A6E72` (this id should be equal to the last sixteen hex characters in our fingerprint).
+To retrieve the CRS project's public key from public key servers using `gpg`, execute: `gpg --keyserver pgp.mit.edu --recv 0x38EEACA1AB8A6E72` (this ID should be equal to the last sixteen hex characters in the fingerprint).

-You can also use `gpg --fetch-key https://coreruleset.org/security.asc` directly.
+It is also possible to use `gpg --fetch-key https://coreruleset.org/security.asc` to retrieve the key directly.
 {{% /notice %}}

-The steps here assume you are using a *nix operating system.
-For Windows you will be doing a similar install, but probably using the zip file from our releases.
+The following steps assume that a \*nix operating system is being used.
+Installation is similar on Windows but likely involves using a zip file from the CRS [releases page](https://github.com/coreruleset/coreruleset/releases).

-To get the release file and the corresponding signature:
+To download the release file and the corresponding signature:

 ```bash
 wget https://github.com/coreruleset/coreruleset/archive/refs/tags/v{{< param crs_latest_release >}}.tar.gz
 wget https://github.com/coreruleset/coreruleset/releases/download/v{{< param crs_latest_release >}}/coreruleset-{{< param crs_latest_release >}}.tar.gz.asc
 ```

-Optional verification:
+To verify the integrity of the release:

 ```bash
 gpg --verify coreruleset-{{< param crs_latest_release >}}.tar.gz.asc v{{< param crs_latest_release >}}.tar.gz
 gpg: Signature made Wed Jun 30 10:05:48 2021 -03